robindavidgames/ci-project03/README.md

 The restart() function sends the user back to main() once they have finished their actions.

 # Bugs and Issues

-## Enumerating (remove this)
-When creating a loop to iterate through a list, I used a range function.
-Gitpod suggested I try to enumerate to create cleaner code.
-I used resources at https://dev.to/wangonya/when-to-use-python-s-enumerate-instead-of-range-in-loops-3e03 to change this code:

-    for i in range(len(list_splice)):

-to this code:

-    for i, value in enumerate(list_splice):

 ## Validating Data
 I couldn't get my validate_data function to run correctly and check if inputted values were integers.
 I had created a while loop asking for an input and then within that while loop, would call validate_data().
 Like this: